![]() ![]() ![]() ![]() |

 Miscellaneous |

-Here's an example.
-If you run the reference example and then examine the "cn=favorite" entry in the directory, you will see the following attributes.
+and then examine the "cn=favorite" entry in the directory, you will see the following attributes.

 objectclass: top, javaContainer, javaObject, javaNamingReference javaclassname: Fruit javafactory: FruitFactory javareferenceaddress: #0#fruit#orange cn: favoriteYou can modify this example to use the colon character (":") as the separator, as follows.